CSLU: Kids` Speech Version 1.1

 Data collection was performed using the CSLU Speech Toolkit and two computers running Windows NT 4.0.
 Each computer was manned by a CSLU staff member who monitored progress and helped the child with any difficulties.
 The average time at the computer was 20 minutes, yielding approximately 8-10 minutes of speech digitized at 16 bits and 16kHz using Soundblaster 16 PnP audio cards with head-mounted microphones.

-The prompted speech, consisting of 200 isolated words and 10 numeric strings, was presented as text appearing below an animated character that produced accurate visible speech synchronized with recored prompts.
+The prompted speech, consisting of 200 isolated words and 10 numeric strings, was presented as text appearing below an animated character that produced accurate visible speech synchronized with recorded prompts.
 A text prompt was also displayed.
 The child then reproduced the prompted word.
 Once the prompted speech collection was completed, the experimenter then asked the subject a series of questions designed to elicit spontaneous speech (i.e "Tell me about your favorite movie").
-Information about the subject's age, gender, languages spoken and physical conditions affecting speech was also collected.

 For an example of the speech in this corpus, please listen to this sample of spontaneous speech.